 provide suitable preventive, curative, and rehabilitative services (Egger/Razum/Rieder, 2018a, p.
 31).

-In contrast to the specific problems that may face an individual patient and their medical care, public health focuses on the health concerns of the entire population and seeks to devise ethically and economically justifiable measures to solve the health problems of this population.
+In contrast to the specific problems of an individual patient and their medical care, public health focuses on the entire population’s health concerns and seeks to devise ethically and economically justifiable measures to solve the population’s health problems.

 Basics of Public Health

-Typical public health measures include, for example, vaccination programs, screening programs, educational campaigns, food safety and occupational safety measures, and shaping public policy and laws, such as by banning smoking in public spaces or mandating the wearing of seat belts (Egger/Razum/Rieder, 2018a, pp. 31 et seq.).
+Typical public health measures include, for example, vaccination programs, screening programs, educational campaigns, food safety and occupational safety measures, and public policy and laws such as a smoking ban in public spaces or mandating the wearing of seat belts (Egger/Razum/Rieder, 2018a, pp. 31 f.).

 To understand the concept of "healthcare," we first need to define the term health.
 The best-known definition of health is contained in the preamble to the constitution of the World Health Organization (WHO).
-The WHO defines health as “a state of complete physical, mental, and social wellbeing and not merely as the absence of disease or infirmity.
-One of the fundamental rights of every human being is to enjoy the highest attainable standard of health independent of race, religion, political opinion, and economic or social position” (WHO, 2006, p.
+The WHO defines health as “a state of complete physical, mental, and social well-being and not merely as the absence of disease or infirmity.
+One of the fundamental rights of every human being is to enjoy the highest attainable standard of health irrespective of race, religion, political opinion, and economic or social position” (WHO, 2006, p.
 1).
 Health is understood multidimensionally.
-The WHO definition has often been criticized as utopian because of the inclusion of the adjective "complete."
+The WHO definition has often been criticized as utopian due to its inclusion of the adjective "complete."
 Its great advantage, however, is that it forces us to adopt an integrative perspective: in addition to the aspects of physical health, we must also consider the mental, spiritual, and social dimensions of health.
-This is one of the main reasons why it is one of the main topics of politics and is highly relevant to the practice of disease prevention and health promotion (Franzkowiak/Hurrelmann, 2018).
+This is one of the main reasons why it is highly relevant to politics, to practical disease prevention, and to health promotion (Franzkowiak/Hurrelmann, 2018).

-Historical development
+Historical Development

-If we consider how the field has developed over time, then we can divide public health into the separate periods of "old public heath" and "new public health."
-The focus of "old public health" was on public hygiene and the implementation of measures to improve the living and working environments of the underserved and socially vulnerable groups of the population (Franzkowiak, 2015, p.
+When considering the development of the field over time, then we can divide public health into the separate periods of "old public health" and "new public health".
+The focus of "old public health" was on public hygiene and the implementation of measures to improve the living and working environments of the underserved and socially vulnerable population groups (Franzkowiak 2015, p.
 1).
-In the 19th century this included in particular workers and their families who lived in the cities under completely unhygienic conditions.
+In the 19th century, this included workers and their families in particular who lived in the cities in completely unhygienic conditions.
 Cramped living conditions, lack of sanitary facilities, and contaminated drinking water resulted in cholera epidemics and numerous cases of tuberculosis.
-The reform efforts to improve the social and health situation of the working class therefore included the institution of the very first public health measures, such as improved sanitary conditions and the construction of water pipelines and sewage systems (Egger/Fenner, 2018, pp. 33 et seq.).
+Therefore, the reform efforts to improve the social and health situation of the working class included the very first public health measures such as improved sanitary conditions and the construction of water pipelines and sewage systems (Egger/Fenner, 2018, pp. 33 f.).
 This made a decisive contribution to the prevention of illness and the improvement of mortality rates among the population.

 Research into the causes of disease was closely linked to the promotion of hygienic measures.
-The discovery of bacteria by Robert Koch (1843–1910) was a decisive step forward: In 1882, he succeeded in identifying the bacterium "Mycobacterium tuberculosis" as the clear cause of tuberculosis.
+The discovery of bacteria by Robert Koch (1843–1910) was a decisive step forward: In 1882, he successfully identified the bacterium "Mycobacterium tuberculosis" as the clear cause of tuberculosis.
 Neben der Bakteriologie lieferte die Sozialhygiene, die von Alfred Grotjahn (1869–1931) begründet wurde, einen

 World Health Organization